 There’s a large population of striking, tropical-looking scarlet tiger moths along the walk.
 And rarer thrift clearwing moths whose larvae develop the plants which give them their name.

-The Rocky Valley walk’s unique riverscape habitat makes an attractive ramble.
+The Rocky Valley walk’s unique riverscape habitat makes a lovely ramble.

 More Ways to Help You Enjoy Nature and Wildlife on Walks in Cornwall

-Here are more useful resources to local organisations and charities that play a crucial role in conservation and help you discover flora and fauna in Cornwall.
+Here are more valuable resources to local organisations and charities that play a crucial role in conservation and help you discover flora and fauna in Cornwall.